Harbour Park: History

-In 1994, the current owner, Gary Smart oversaw a sizeable redevelopment of the site.
+In 1994, Gary Smart oversaw a sizeable redevelopment of the site.
 The name changed from Smart’s Amusement Park to the contemporary Harbour Park, which reflected the theme running throughout the site and its unique location on the seafront and riverside.
 Over the next few years, major works were undertaken and the final phase was completed in the year 2000.
 The roller coasters were removed during this time.

-Harbour Park entered the new millennium with a new look, whilst managing to retain the Smart family values of providing a friendly, fun and entertaining family venue.
-In fact, Billy Smart still watches over the park in the form of a magnificent bronze statue located in the main building.
+Harbour Park entered the new millennium with a new look, whilst managing to retain the Smart family values of providing a fun and entertaining family venue.
+In fact, Billy Smart still watches over the park in the form of a bronze statue located in the main building.

 2007 saw another major investment of £750,000 including the addition of a log flume.
 Supplier DPV Rides of Italy developed a water ride that would feature a 6.5 metre (21 ft) drop, inside a 34×14 metre (112×46 ft) footprint.

 In 2009, the indoor artificial skating rink was replaced by the soft play area.